gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base16/README.md

 | --------- | ------- | -------- | -------- | -------- | -------- |
 | Base16 | base16, base-16 | `Base16` | 0123456789ABCDEF | No | 0.5 |

+The data encoding efficiency is the ratio between the amount of original data and its encoded representation.

 ## Usage

 `Gapotchenko.FX.Data.Encoding.Base16` module is available as a [NuGet package](https://nuget.org/packages/Gapotchenko.FX.Data.Encoding.Base16):